meaning

 semantic space · lipamanka

 kin is in almost all usage close to "also." kin is almost always used as a modifier.
 Instead of modifying the semantic space of the word it follows, it clarifies the relationship between that word and other ideas that could occupy the same position in the sentence.
 So if it modifies a subject, it means there are other things that do the same action.
-If it modifies a verb, it means there are other actions done by the same thing.
+If it modifies a verb, it means there are other actions done by the same subject.
 If it modifies an object, it means that there are other things the action is done to.
+While some speakers may assume that the use of "kin" requires these other things to be mentioned, this is not necessarily the case. necessarily

 - PARTICLE (emphasis, emotion or confirmation)